GLOBAL MARKETS-Emerging Asia propels world stocks to new high

 Those gains come on the back of data this week which showed China's economy expanding at a faster-than-expected 6.9 percent clip in the second quarter, setting the country on course to comfortably meet its 2017 growth target.

-MSCI's index of Asia-Pacific shares ex Japan and its index of emerging market shares were both up 0.6 percent at their highest since April 2015.
+MSCI's index of Asia-Pacific shares outside Japan and its index of emerging market shares were both up 0.5 percent at their highest since April 2015.

 Shanghai's blue-chip CSI300 index rose 1 percent and back toward an 18-month peak, while Australia's main index added 0.9 percent.
 The strength of the yen limited Japan's Nikkei to a rise of 0.1 percent.